fastoch/Certified-Kubernetes-Administrator/README.md

 ```
 The output should be something like 192.168.1.x, this will be used in the next command as our control plane IP address.

-3. Create a new cluster:
+3. Create a new cluster and make the current machine its control plane:
 ```bash
 sudo kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address=<control_plane_IP_address>
 ```